 - Combine all of the filling ingredients and set to one side.

-- Preheat the oven to 190°C fan.
-The dough: on a lightly floured surface, roll the dough out into 75 x 20cm, Lift it a few times during rolling to release the tension in the dough.
-Spread the cinnamon butter all over on the surface of thedough with an offset spatular.
+- Preheat the oven to 190°C fan. knock back the dough.
+On a lightly floured surface, roll the dough out into 75 x 20cm, Lift it a few times during rolling to release the tension in the dough.
+Spread the cinnamon butter all over on the surface of the dough with an offset spatular.
 Fold the dough in half, then roll again gently to make an approximate rectangle measuring 40 x 23cm.

-- Cut the dough into roughly 23mm wide strips, I find a pizza wheel good for this job.
+- Cut the dough into roughly 23mm wide strips, I find a pizza cutter great for this job.
 Twist each strip several times, wrap around your 2 fingers then tuck the ends underneath.
 Continue with the rest of the strips.

 - Arrange the buns on a baking sheet lined with parchment paper (if they’re too crowded, use 2 sheets), keeping as much space between them as possible.
-Cover and prove for 30–45 minutes or until approximately doubled in size.
+Cover and prove for 50-60 minutes or until doubled in size.

 - Brush the buns with beaten egg and a little milk and shower with sugar nibs.
 Bake for 10-12 minutes or until golden brown.
 Cool on a wire rack.

-- Best eaten on the day of baking however they freeze incredibly well, just warm them in the oven after defrosting.
+- Best eaten on the day of baking however they freeze incredibly well.
+Once defrosted, warm in a medium oven for 6-8 minutes.

 Katie